Mic'd up during ESPN Sunday night games draws rave reviews

 “Their personalities need to be shown more like other sports, and this is the best opportunity,” he said.
 “It’s great that the opportunity is there and it has been embraced.
 Every one of the players has presented a side of their personality that otherwise wouldn’t have been seen.”

 Players have also shown that they can continue to play at a high level with the earpiece and mic on.
-The only comparison to what MLB and ESPN are doing is having NASCAR drivers interviewed during races, but that is occurring during caution periods and not when they are going wheel to wheel for the lead.
+The only comparisons to what MLB and ESPN are doing is having NASCAR drivers interviewed during races or players being interviewed during Premier Lacrosse League matches.

 “We don’t know what that player is going to say or what the outcome is.
 We’ve had situations where Francisco Lindor gets a groundball, and he was scared to death that he was going to boot it while Max Scherzer was on the mound, and he’s mic’d up with us.
 And then the relief of the human side of it because he was happy he made the play,” ESPN analyst Eduardo Perez said.